joelouthan/theologic.us/content/posts/4-family-devos-luke/2020/2020-07-30-family-devos-luke.md

 ---
-title: 'Luke 6:39-49 What Does the Lord Teach?
-(Series)'
+title: 'Luke 6:39-49 What Does the Lord Teach?'
 author: Joseph Louthan
 type: post
 publishDate: 2020-07-30